2sic/2sxc-docs/2sxc Docs Generator/web-api/custom/custom-web-api-security.md

 ## History

-1. These security features have been part of DNN since ca. DNN 6.0
+1. These security features have been part of Dnn since ca. Dnn 6.0